Polina Malinovskaya Poses Nude In A Bubbly Bathtub

 It was hard to tell if the model set up her camera above her on her own or if someone else was taking the snap for her.
 She peered into the camera by looking behind her with her chin settled in the dip between her neck and shoulder.

 Polina’s bright blue eyes looked particularly stunning in the pic.
-It appeared she was wearing a very minimal amount of makeup if any at all.
+It appeared she was wearing a very minimal amount of makeup, though she may have been makeup-free as well.
 It looked like she may have added a little bit of gloss to her full pink lips.
-Her skin was practically glowing, although that may have been due to a flash from her camera.
+Her skin was practically glowing, although that may have been due to the flash from her camera.
 She tied her long blond hair into a messy bun on top of her head.

 Aside from the water and the perimeter of her tub, there was nothing else visible in the background beyond a few bubbles that may have been from her soap or bubble bath liquid.